 Provide information and guidance on specific types of enterprises that pose special economic or disease eradication problems or are important in the epidemiology or impact of certain EADs.

-government personnel involved in EAD preparedness who may be unfamiliar with the operations of the industry of which the enterprise is part
+- involved in EAD response and decision-making who may be unfamiliar with the operations of that enterprise or industry

 5. Management manuals

-The Control Centres Management Manual (parts 1 and 2) provides a management structure and an information flow system for handling an emergency animal disease (EAD) outbreak at national, state/territory and local levels.
+The Control Centres Management Manual (parts 1 and 2) provides a management structure and an information flow system for handling an EAD outbreak at national, state/territory and local levels.

-The Laboratory Preparedness Manual aims to assist veterinary laboratories to prepare a contingency plan for an EAD.
+The Laboratory Preparedness Manual aims to assist veterinary laboratories to prepare a contingency plan for an EAD incident.

 6. Guidance documents

 Provide general guidance to personnel involved in an EAD outbreak, to assist with understanding relevant policies and procedures.